 14.3 Option Types in Other Languages

-• Swift: Uses Optional for values that can be nil.
+• Swift: Optional<T> for values that might be nil.

-• Scala: Provides Option with Some and None.
+• Scala: An Option type, with Some and None.

 #include <stdio.h>